My Methods

 Psychological counseling, supervision, or therapy?

 Counseling supports you through life crises or personal challenges, such as feeling overwhelmed or making tough decisions.
 Supervision helps professionals reflect on work-related issues and develop new perspectives for their practice.
 Both are confidential, flexible (you decide the number of sessions), and privately paid, with no impact on official records.
-Therapy is for individuals with diagnosed mental health conditions and requires a medical professional—I’m happy to assist with referrals.
+Therapy is for individuals with diagnosed mental health conditions and requires a medical professional.
+If it turns out that psychotherapy might be a better fit for your needs, I'm happy to support you in finding the right therapist.
+In addition, I work with Prof. Dr. med.
+Gereon Nelles (neurologist, Neuromed-Campus) when needed.